 Yurk, H., and A. W. Trites.
 2000.
 Experimental Attempts to Reduce Predation by Harbor Seals on Out‐Migrating Juvenile Salmonids.
 Transactions of the American Fisheries Society 129(6):1360–1366.

-Figures:

-Figure 1.
-Map of Chilko Lake, British Columbia, Canada (51.294, -124.077).
-Aerial image of the upper reaches of Chilko Lake shows the positions (white shapes) of where the DIDSON system was deployed from April 20 - 29th, 2016, during the smolt outmigration period.
-The white square indicates DIDSON deployments upstream of the government operated counting fence (UF2021 and UF272829), white circles denote deployments downstream from Chilko River (DR2122) and downstream from the counting fence (DF2324), and white triangles indicate deployments at the narrow river segments (N2526 and N29).
-The government operated counting fence is denoted in black.
-The red dot in the lower right inset represents the approximate position of where the study was conducted.
-The red square on the upper left inset denotes the location of Chilko Lake in North America.

 Table 1.
 Summary data for DIDSON deployments in Chilko Lake, British Columbia, Canada, from April 20 – 29, 2016 during a Sockeye Salmon smolt outmigration period.
 The detection window area (m2) represents the approximate area observed by the DIDSON.
 The total number of interactions are the sum of all interactions detected for a given deployment.
 The total number of smolts per deployment are the sum of smolt densities (estimated hourly) for a given night from the counting fence.